History of Japan–Korea relations: 21st century

-Despite the ongoing historical tension between Japan-Korean that has impacted their relations they have since been able to interact with each other.
+Despite the ongoing historical tension between Japan and Korea that has impacted their relations, they have since been able to interact with each other.
 In recent years, the two nations jointly hosted the 2002 FIFA World Cup, and (South) Korean pop culture experienced major popularity in Japan, a phenomenon dubbed the "Korean Wave" (韓流) in Japan.
 The Korean Wave has sparked a fad for Korean movies, dramas and popular music in Japan.
 In return, certain Japanese pop culture productions like anime, manga and video games gained significant popularity in South Korea.

 Moreover, the PRC, ROK, and Japan have successfully entered the Regional Comprehensive Economic Partnership (RCEP) that was implemented on January 1, 2022.
 This agreement covers more than a quarter of the world's population, has been able to knock down tariffs, and promoted interregional trade.
 This momentous agreement enabled a series of talks to initiate the China-Japan-South Korea Free Trade Agreement (CJK FTA).
 Nevertheless, the implementation of the RCEP agreement that is indicative of the growing power of economic interdependence in global politics.

 Other points of cooperation between the two states are written as follows: Both states work to counter the North Korean threat and their pursuit of trilateral relations with the United States.
-For example, in late September, South Korea, the US, and Japan staged joint anti-submarine drills in response to a series of North Korean missile tests.
+For example, in late September of 2022, South Korea, the US, and Japan staged joint anti-submarine drills in response to a series of North Korean missile tests.
 Furthermore, in late October, South Korea, Japan, and the U.S. engaged in a discussion relating to North Korea and agreed that if North Korea resumed nuclear testing, they would have to respond.